What is a hemoglobin test?

 A hemoglobin test measures the amount of hemoglobin in your blood.
-Hemoglobin is a protein that is the main component of red blood cells (erythrocytes).
-Red blood cells are produced in the bone marrow.
+Hemoglobin is a protein that’s the main component of red blood cells (erythrocytes).
 Hemoglobin contains iron, which allows it to bind to oxygen.
-Red blood cells transport oxygen from the lungs to other tissues and organs.
-They also carry carbon dioxide to the lungs so it can be removed from the body.
+Hemoglobin enables your red blood cells to carry oxygen from your lungs to other tissues and organs throughout your body.

 Why is a hemoglobin test done?

 Your provider may perform a hemoglobin test as part of a routine physical exam.
 Hemoglobin tests are part of a complete blood count (CBC) test, which identifies the number of red blood cells, white blood cells and platelets in a blood sample.
 This information allows your provider to assess your health and screen for certain conditions.